 Using grep as an example:

-- Install the git, gcc, make, ncurses-bin, ncurses-base, libncurses5-dev, and libncurses5-dev packages via package manager.
+- Install the git, gcc, make and ncurses-devel packages via package manager.

-- Install sl from source into the directory ~/bin/.
+- Copy the compiled sl binary into the directory ~/local/bin/.